lawrence0arabia/CryptoPortfolioTracker/README.md

 The script will aggregate unique cryptocurrency tags to generate params for the api call so the api will only need to be called once for every loop 😎

-## 🟢 Green For Gains, 🔴 Red For Rethink Your Financial Decisions!
+## 🟢 Green For Gains, 🔴 Red For Rethink Your Financial Decisions

 Crypto going up but you never learnt how to count?
 Not a problem!
 The script will automatically format each portfolio with colours depending on their current performance.